 Check for salt and add more if needed.

-Serve Moru Curry along with plain steamed rice with papadam and pickle for a hearty weekday meal.
+Serve Moru Curry and plain steamed rice with papadam and pickle for a hearty weekday meal.

 With Coconut

-Moru curry prepared with coconut is also known as Nadan Moru Curry, Moru Charu, Kachiya Moru, and Pullisseri.
+Moru curry prepared with coconut is known as Nadan Moru Curry, Moru Charu, Kachiya Moru, or Pullisseri.

 To make it with coconut, grind 1 cup of grated fresh coconut along with 1 teaspoon chopped ginger, 2-3 green chilies, and ½ teaspoon turmeric powder.